xshyamx/simple-plantuml-mode/README.md

 - Wanted errors in plantuml compilation to be easily accessible via the compilation-mode
 - Wanted quick creation of plantuml diagram components
 - Wanted jump-to-definition & list-references within the file
+- Wanted to save the generated diagrams instead of having to manually save them each time

 ## Nice to have features ##